DanGeorge35/MailChat/README.md

-# iRechargeTakeHomeTest API
+# MAILCHAT API

-The documentation for the iRechargeTakeHomeTest API.
+The documentation for the MAILCHAT API.

 ## Requirements:

-#### QUESTION TWO: API Development:

-You are to develop a small containerized service with an HTTP API using a framework of your choice.
-The system allows end users to purchase CABLE TV by allowing them to view a list of available providers and their packages.
-The intended API can be interfaced via HTTP and should provide the following endpoints:
-● /auth
-● GET /users
-● GET /providers
-● GET /providers/{slug}/packages
-Packages are provided as JSON files in the attached zip and need to be imported into the service once.
-The API should offer some basic authentication to authenticate a specific user at the ‘/auth’ endpoint.
-After a user is authenticated, the user should see user data at the `/users` endpoint, the providers at /providers (returns slug: unique provider identifier + name), and the /providers/{slug}/packages return the packages of a provider.
+Home Assignment – Full Stack Developer
+1. Your assignment will be to develop a mail inbox application.
+2. It is preferable that you use React or Angular 2+, but you may use any other Javascript framework.
+3. You may style the app as you wish.
+4. Use a predefined user.
+Any other users will not show the messages.
+5. The top bar of the app should indicate how many unread messages are there and name of the user.
+6. The app will consist of 3 pages.
+7. Define the APIs separate document/YAML/Swagger/postman, that are going to be used in app.
+8. Data should be come from DB with API layer (Nodejs, PHP…)

 ## Implementation

 \*\*Please note

-1. To run this project you will need Docker installed on your machine.
+1. To run this project you will need MYSQL & REDIS installed on your machine.
-2. The API does not include any form of payment processing or actual purchase functionality.
-It only provides information about what products are available and how to access it.

 ## Documentation

-The documentation for all endpoints implemented for the iRechargeTakeHomeTest API can be found here [https://documenter.getpostman.com/view/10671823/2sA3JM6gEW](https://documenter.getpostman.com/view/10671823/2sA3JM6gEW).
+The documentation for all endpoints implemented for the MAILCHAT API can be found here [https://documenter.getpostman.com/view/10671823/2sA3JM6gEW](https://documenter.getpostman.com/view/10671823/2sA3JM6gEW).

 ## Technologies

-iRechargeTakeHomeTest API is built using:
+MAILCHAT API is built using:

 - NodeJS (TypeScript) v20.10.0
-- POSTGRESSQL (Sequelise ORM)
+- MYSQL (Sequelise ORM)
 - Express Web Framework
 - NPM
 - Redis
-- Docker

 ## Endpoints